Life Insurance Beneficiary Disputes Fact Sheet

 Christian Lassen, Esq. | Quoted in The Wall Street Journal | 25 Years Experience Helping beneficiaries nationwide resolve life insurance disputes and enforce their rights.

-A beneficiary dispute arises when multiple individuals claim entitlement to life insurance proceeds, or when the validity of a beneficiary designation is challenged.
-These disputes often involve allegations of fraud, undue influence, forgery, divorce‑related revocations, or improperly executed changes.
+A beneficiary dispute arises when multiple individuals claim the right to receive life insurance proceeds or when the validity of a beneficiary designation is questioned.
+These disputes often involve allegations of fraud, undue influence, lack of capacity, or improper execution of beneficiary changes.

 Common causes include: